zedlopez/ifm/The Recipe Book.md

 	end the story saying "You have reached an impasse, a stalemate";
 	end the story finally saying "You have succeeded.";

 The phrase "end the story" by itself will finish play, printing "\*\*\* The End \*\*\*".
 Using one of the phrases with "saying..." allows us to specify some other text with which to conclude.
-Including "finally" means that the player has earned access to ``amusing`` text and other notes, if any of these are provided.
+Including "finally" means that the player has earned access to ``AMUSING`` text and other notes, if any of these are provided.

 We can eliminate the asterisked headline entirely by removing the rule that prints it, thus: